CliMA/ClimaOcean.jl/docs/src/interface_fluxes.md

 To introduce similarity theory, we first consider momentum fluxes in "neutral" conditions, or with zero buoyancy flux.
 We further simplify the situation by considering unidirectional flow with $\bm{u} = u \, \bm{\hat x}$.
-(To generalize our results to any flow direction, we simpliy rotate fluxes into the direction of the relative velocity $Δ \bm{u}$.)
+(To generalize our results to any flow direction, we simply rotate fluxes into the direction of the relative velocity $Δ \bm{u}$.)
 The fundamental supposition of similarity theory is that the vertical shear depends only on height above the boundary, such that by dimensional analysis,